Buck Farmer

-George Runie "Buck" Farmer (born February 20, 1991) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
-He has previously played in MLB for the Detroit Tigers.
+George Runie "Buck" Farmer (born February 20, 1991) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers and Cincinnati Reds.

 Early life

 Farmer attended Rockdale County High School where he was a four-year letter winner and three-year captain.
 During his junior year, he posted a 1.50 earned run average (ERA), with a .443 batting average, while he posted a 2.02 ERA, with a .468 batting average during his senior year.
 Farmer holds the Rockdale single-game strikeout record with 22 against Dacula High School in 2008.
 He was named the most valuable player (MVP) of the 2008 Connie Mack World Series, and MVP of the 2008 World Wood Bat Championships.
 Farmer was drafted by the Atlanta Braves in the 46th round of the 2009 Major League Baseball Draft, but did not sign and elected to play college baseball at the Georgia Institute of Technology for the Georgia Tech Yellow Jackets.